-Well, today I fixed yet another problem with my 2003 Chevrolet Blazer — Friday past, my in-dash 4×4 controls stopped working and hence I could not engage 4 wheel drive.
+Well, today I fixed yet another problem with my 2003 Chevy Blazer 4 Wheel Drive — Friday past, my in-dash 4×4 controls stopped working and hence I could not engage 4 wheel drive.
 Of course, these things will always happen at the most inconvenient time.

 I had to drive to Ottawa, ON (about 5 hours from me) last Friday and, as luck would have it, encountered an ice storm that made driving very treachurous.
 So, I thought it would be a good idea to engage 4 wheel drive… I pushed the 4 wheel high button and… nothing.
 No lights on the dash and no 4 wheel drive!
 What?